mvdh7/calkulate/README.md

 ## About

-Calkulate is being developed by [Dr Matthew P. Humphreys](https://mvdh.xyz) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel, the Netherlands](https://www.nioz.nl/en)).
+Calkulate is being developed primarily by [Dr Matthew P. Humphreys](https://mvdh.xyz) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel, the Netherlands](https://www.nioz.nl/en)).

 ## Citation